 - Sugars: 0g

 Whether you will be serving it as a main dish, snack, or appetizer, there are many ways to prepare and cook shrimp.
 Shrimp scampi, a classic garlic-laden shrimp dish, can be served as an appetizer or as a main dish with rice or pasta.
 Shrimp Creole and etouffee are Louisiana-style shrimp dishes with tomato-based sauces.
-Or try this garlic shrimp, cooked and served from the slow cooker.
-For cold dishes, consider this tasty pickled shrimp or a flavorful shrimp salad.
+For cold dishes, consider a tasty pickled shrimp or a flavorful shrimp salad.